sudo-rushil/sudo-rushil.github.io/index.md

 - The Rovis Lab at Columbia University
 - Research Mentorship Program (2019 and 2020) at the University of California, Santa Barbara

 Please feel free to contact me through any of the mediums to the left.
-The easiest way is definitely through emailing me at [rushil.mallarapu@gmail.com](mailto:rushil.mallarapu@gmail.com).
+The easiest way is definitely through emailing me at [rushil_mallarapu@college.harvard.edu](mailto:rushil_mallarapu@college.harvard.edu).

 ```haskell
 -- The elegant quicksort no one told you about